 A top complaint of dentures is that they are uncomfortable.
 Dentures are supported by your gums, which were not designed to support any structures.
 Dentures put pressure on your gums and can restrict blood flow (which then restricts the transportation of nutrients and oxygen).
 Dentures, when they do not fit properly, may also slip out of place.
 When this happens, the rigid acrylic rubs against your gum tissue, causing sores.

 Implants avoid these issues and are much more comfortable than traditional dentures.
 Rather than being supported by your gums, your false teeth are supported by the titanium implants, which mimic the roots of your teeth.
 Pressure is taken off of your gums, and blood can flow as normal.
-Implants are also secured in place, and therefore do not slip and cause sores.
+Dental implants are also secured in place, and therefore do not slip and cause sores.

 When you lose your teeth, your jawbone begins to grow weak and resorb.
 Your teeth stimulate your jawbone, which sends messages throughout your body that nutrients are needed.
 Without teeth, these messages cease.
 Nutrients once sent to your jaw are sent elsewhere.
 As your jaw weakens, it changes shape, which can then alter, and age, your face.
 Dentures, even though they replace your teeth, do not stimulate the jawbone.
 As a result, the bone still continues to resorb.
 Over time, your dentures will no longer fit, and you will need to be fit for a new set.